JakePatolilic/vsulib-ms/Features/Maintenance History/Functions/Generate Maintenance Report.md

 # Maintenance History
 ## Generate Maintenance Report
+This is used by the library staff assigned to this activity in order to display, and print the history of equipment maintenance.
 ### Input

 - The library staff user shall generate the summary of the maintenance on that specific equipment.